theredpea/theredpea.github.io/_posts/2023-03-01-translating-subtitle-merger-from-python-to-rust.markdown

 ##### Taking it one line at a time
 The Python file object inherits from `IOBase`, which means the file object is a context manager and also that the file **can be iterated** "over yielding lines in a stream".
 The Rust book teaches us how to read a the [entire file into a string](https://rust-book.cs.brown.edu/ch12-02-reading-a-file.html) using `fs::read_to_string(file_path)...`.
 We don't want one string -- we want to iterate over each [iterate](https://stackoverflow.com/a/2776865/1175496) each line in one subtitle file (so we can combine with lines in another subtitle file).
 Rust's [std::io::BufReader](https://stackoverflow.com/a/45882510/1175496) and the [`.lines()` method](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.lines) give us a way to iterate lines.
 You could also make a custom `BufReader` which implement `Iterator` so you can *iterate the `BufReader` directly*.
 Not only is this closer to the Python approach (`for line in my_reader`), but it also means you don't have to "allocate a string for each line".

-#### Truthy and falsey
+##### Truthy and falsey
 Python supports the idea of ["truthy" and "falsey"](https://stackoverflow.com/questions/39983695/what-is-truthy-and-falsy-how-is-it-different-from-true-and-false) which means `if line:` will not execute if `line` is an empty string.
-An [empty Python string is considered false](https://docs.python.org/3/library/stdtypes.html#truth-value-testing) -- so is any empty Python sequence and collection.
+An [empty Python string is considered false](https://docs.python.org/3/library/stdtypes.html#truth-value-testing) or "falsey"-- so is *any empty Python sequence/collection*.
 Rust `if` statements don't work like Python's; if the condition isn't a `bool`, you'll get an error. ["Unlike languages such as Ruby and JavaScript, Rust will not automatically try to convert non-Boolean types to a Boolean."](https://doc.rust-lang.org/book/ch03-05-control-flow.html).
 Rust prefers explicitness, so instead of relying on a language feature to treat an empty sequence as false (aka "falsey"), we should explicitly check the length of the string to see if it's 0.

 ##### Decoding from Unicode
 The Python `read_lines` function
 TODO Compare Python 2 and Python 3